Portable Electric Fans in Healthcare Settings - The Cleaning and Management of

 - Screw driver

-- Pre-soak appropriate cloth or wipe and wring out ensuring that the cloth is just dampened.
+- Pre-soak appropriate cloth or dry wipe with a chlorine based solution or chlorine wipes clean and wring out ensuring that the cloth is just dampened.

-- Carefully remove any excess dust or debris in the air inlets and loop amplifier with a soft brush on a suction machine
+- Gently wipe each of the blades and the fan grill being careful to ensure that excess dust and debris in the air inlets and loop amplifier with a soft brush on a suction machine.

 - With the just dampened appropriate cloth, clean from the highest point working downwards.
 Pay particular attention to any grooves, blades, undersides and clean the base finishing with the raised buttons.